Outstanding Potential Award

 Our OPA scheme is intended to identify serious, ambitious students who want to come to Queen Mary and get a good degree.
 We invest a lot of time in meeting you and supporting you to join Queen Mary and we expect you to work hard in your preparation in return.
 While the offer we would make you is lower than our standard offer, you would still need to achieve those grades to take up your place with us.

-Some rules about the OPA scheme
+Some guidance about the OPA scheme

 We have tried to make the OPA scheme as straightforward as possible, but there are some rules you need to be aware of: